lowtze/emmet-abbreviations/README.md

 ## CSS Test Page

 Set up a page with some common elements to test out CSS styling.
 It ain't pretty but it works.
+(Or you could just use this nice page: https://granneman.com/webdev/coding/htmlcsstestpage)

 First: